Buyer GuideOperator playbook

 6. Absorbing supplier replies — AI parses substitutions, ETAs, partials, prices

-7. Receiving the goods — Structured variance capture updates inventory in real time
+7. Receiving the goods — Structured variance capture updates inventory from receiving

 8. Reconciling the invoice — Three-way match before the bill posts to QuickBooks or Xero